37 Ways to Help Your Horse Beat the Heat

 It’s so easy to take your horse’s temperature!

-- Many moons ago, some vets came together for a sweltering summer Olympics in Atlanta to determine the best ways to cool out horses in excessive heat.
-The report is long and specific and often contradicts the typical “ice the major vessels” and “sweat scrape your horse” to reduce their temperature.
+- Many moons ago, some veterinarians came together for the sweltering summer Olympics in Atlanta to determine the best ways to cool horses in excessive heat.
+The report is lengthy and detailed, often contradicting the typical advice to “ice the major vessels” and “sweat scrape your horse” to reduce their temperature.

-- Some major takeaways are that using cold water with a continuous flow over their body is better than sweat-scraping, icing, and cold towels.
+- Some major takeaways are that using cold water with a continuous flow over the body is better than sweating, scraping, icing, and using cold towels.

-- More recently, a preliminary study showed that sweat-scraped horses cool less effectively than those left wet and drippy.
+- More recently, a preliminary study showed that horses cooled by sweat-scraping cool less effectively than those left wet and dripping.

-- Because there is confusion and conflicting information, your vet needs to know your horse’s exact temperature and hydration to best help your horse.
+- Because there is confusion and conflicting information, your veterinarian needs to know your horse’s exact temperature and hydration status to provide the best care for your horse.

 - You can read the FEI report here, and here’s the link to the more recent study.